slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 be intrested in them to them be intrested in you.
 -->

-How to give a good first impression?
+HOW TO: give a good first impression?

 <!--
 How to make a good first impression: putting your best foot forward actually reveals the real you. smile, When individuals speak slowly and clearly, they tend to sound more credible than those who speak quickly.Stop Trying To Impress